Derek Worlock (February 4, 1920 – February 6. 1996) was an English priest in the Roman Catholic Church and the Archbishop of Liverpool.

 John Keats, Walter Jackson Bate, The Belknap Press of Harvard University Press, Cambridge, Massachusetts, 1964.

-John Keats, letter to his brother George Keats (1797-1841) and his wife Georgiana Augusta Wylie Keats (1798-1879).
-Married in England in May 1818, the Keats soon departed for America, specifically to Kentucky and southeastern Illinois by way of Philadelphia and Pittsburgh.
+Letter to his brother George Keats (1797-1841) and sister-in-law Georgiana Augusta Wylie Keats (1798-1879).
+Married in England in May 1818, the Keats departed for America going to Kentucky and southeastern Illinois by way of Philadelphia and Pittsburgh.
 The Keats are buried in Cave Hill Cemetery in Louisville, Kentucky.
-Mrs. Keats re-married following the death of the poet’s brother who died of natural causes while experiencing serious financial setbacks.
+Mrs. Keats re-married after the poet’s brother died during experiences of serious financial setbacks.
 Do you not see how necessary a world of pains and troubles is to school an intelligence and make it a soul?

 Michael Bloomberg (born February 14, 1942) is an American businessman, politician, and author.
 He is the CEO and majority owner of Bloomberg L.P, which he co-founded.
 Bloomberg was the mayor of New York City from 2002 to 2013 where he presided over a period of relative prosperity as well as controversial city-wide policies and practices such as “stop and frisk.”
 By having the city’s term limits law extended in 2008, Bloomberg served three consecutive four-year terms as mayor.
 In 2020 he became a candidate for President of the United States running in the Democratic Party primaries.
 According to Forbes business magazine, Bloomberg is worth about $64 billion.
 He is divorced and has two grown daughters.